calum-r-maclellan/SGAN-COVID19/README.md

 PyTorch implementation of a Semi-supervised Generative Adversarial Network (SGAN) for performing multi-class classification of COVID-19 from chest X-ray imaging.

 ## Whats included
 A brief overview of the idea behind this work, the way it was implemented, and corresponding results compared to supervised equivalents.
 A Jupyter Notebook has been provided (semi_GAN.ipynb) in a tutorial-styled layout, which is set up to run on Google Colab for building the proposed model and reproducing the results (TODO: add model weights for discriminator - Github fussy about the .pth.tar file size!).
-See instructions in the notebook itself for how to get this working.
+See instructions in the notebook itself for how to get this working (heads up: if it doesnt load, refresh your browser and it should fix itself).

 ## Idea
 - supervised learning models painfully inefficient: require significant database of labelled samples to discriminate between classes.